typijs/typijs/README.md

     npm run dev
 ```
 > Make sure you installed Angular CLI with `--global`

+Now you can goto http://localhost:4200 to see the site.

+The admin site will be access via url: http://localhost:4200/typicms

+**Account: admin/1234qwer!**

 ### Run Angular Universal (SSR) in Dev mode